leomaurodesenv/smm-course-viewer/README.md

 3. _Load Example_ or _Browse..._ to a \*.cdt file.

-To use the Node.js version:
+To use the NodeJS version:
 ```shell
 npm install --save smm-course-viewer
 ```

 ---
-## Node.js Example
+## NodeJS Example

 Example: How to read courses files.
 Run this example `nodejs test/test.js`.